-That’s why my mission is to help people to move the good ideas in their heads into the other heads in the room - and to become better listeners, leaders, and collaborators.
+That’s why my mission is to help technical professionals to move the good ideas in their heads into the other heads in the room, and to become better listeners, leaders, and collaborators.

-For the last twenty years I have worked with prominent experts and teams in a wide variety of fields to improve sales skills, increase psychological safety, and create inspirational business stories.
+For the last twenty years I have worked with prominent experts and teams in a wide variety of fields to improve listening skills, increase psychological safety, and create compelling speeches and presentations.

 Previously I wrote for the network TV show Family Guy and graduated from Harvard University.